TommasoPuccetti/adversarial_perturbation/README.txt

-This repository reproduce the dataset generation for the paper: ...
+This repository reproduce the dataset generation for the paper: On the Efficacy of Metrics to Describe Adversarial Attacks

 ____INSTALLATION:____